-The style of the Café provides a friendly meeting place where those with dementia, their carers, family members and other interested parties (e.g. health and social care professionals) can come together to receive support, guidance and information in a relaxed atmosphere whilst enjoying refreshments and light lunches.
+The style of the Café provides a friendly meeting place where those with dementia, their carers, family members and other interested parties (e.g. health and social care professionals) can come together to receive support, guidance and information in a relaxed atmosphere whilst enjoying refreshments.

-Activities include reminiscence sessions, various games, craft work and quizzes.
+Activities include reminiscence sessions, various games, craft work and quizzes poetry and reading groups.
 We have two lap-top computers and provide tuition to members on access to the internet, e-mail and general computer training.
 When necessary we provide and facilitate advocacy for members who might be having difficulty obtaining benefits or other services.

-Each Café session is under the direction of our trained Organiser who is supported by a team of volunteers all of whom are vetted, trained in dementia awareness and checked under our Safeguarding policy with the Criminal Records Bureau.
+Each Café session is under the direction of our trained Organisers who are supported by a team of volunteers all of whom are vetted, trained in dementia awareness and checked under our Safeguarding policy with the Criminal Records Bureau.

 Please note that our Café held on the 3rd Friday of each month differs from the others as it is devoted to music with singing and playing instruments being the focus. (see ‘The Singing Café in the Activities menu.)

-The ‘Singing Café’ opens on the 3rd Friday of each month from 10 a.m. to 1 p.m.
+The ‘Singing Café’ opens on the 3rd Friday of each month from 10 a.m. to 12 Noon

 Watch the video below for more information about the Café.